michalmirowski/bdd-saucedemo/README.md

 Feature files are arranged by a business functionality (e.g. `cart.feature` contains all tests related to a cart) while step definitions by a domain, because they are shared by different tests (e.g. `store.py` contains actions that a user can take when logged in the store).

+`features_list.txt` defines the scope and sequence of the tests.

 The feature directory has the following structure:

 ```